ciwen3/Public/python/Prime-Counter/README.md

 ![Screenshot](https://img.shields.io/badge/Platform-Universal-brightgreen)
 ![Screenshot](https://img.shields.io/badge/Language-Python3-blue)

-I created these programs to test my theory that all prime numbers will have a modulus of 1 or 5 when divided by 6 (except 2 or 3, which are part of the equation).
+I created these programs to test my theory that all prime numbers will have a modulus of 1 or 5 when divided by 6 (except 2 or 3, which are used derive the value of 6 in the equation).

 # Highest Prime Number it has counted to so far: **59,999,999**